ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _West-Jersey pioneer._](https://chroniclingamerica.loc.gov/lccn/sn83032103/1876-01-13/ed-1/seq-1)

 #### 1876-01-13 &middot; Bridgeton, N.J.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ in the
+luxuriant growth of hair on her face, is as
+great a curiosity as any of the so called
+“bearded womeu” traveling with shows
+and a greater than many, as there is no
+“make up” about her whiskers.
 The great American inventions which have
 been adopted all over the world are the fol­
 lowing: 1.
 The cotton-gin, without which